-Future Outlook

-Base Line Projections
+Future Outlook Base Line Projections

 The two charts below show the expected progress of the Plan over the next 10 years assuming that the Plan's assets earn 8% on their market value.
-The chart entitled Employer Contributions shows that the current contribution rate of 6.5% will be good for several years (if all other actuarial assumptions are met as well as the 8% interest rate).
+The chart entitled Employer Contributions shows that the current contribution rate of 6.5% will not be sufficient (if all other actuarial assumptions are met, including the 8% investment return).

 The Assets and Liabilities chart shows the projected funding status over the next decade.
-Since the Plan is projected to remain fully funded over the decade, the contribution rate should remain stable to reflect the underlying value of benefits being earned.
+Since the Plan is projected to drop from 98% funded to 86% funded over the decade, the contribution may need to be increased to reflect the underlying value of benefits being earned.